Expensify/App/docs/articles/expensify-classic/workspaces/Create-tags.md

 4. Click the **Connections** tab on the left.
 5. Click **Sync Now**.

-Once the tags are updated in your accounting integration, the changes will reflect in Expensify automatically after running the connection sync.
+Once the tags are updated in your accounting integration, the changes will automatically reflect in Expensify after the connection sync is run.

 ## Import via spreadsheet